 Ikusmira Berriak is a programme that seeks to involve new talent as well as producers and representatives from the audiovisual industry who support innovation and new languages.
 It is organised by Tabakalera, the San Sebastián Film Festival and Elías Querejeta Film School in collaboration with REC Recording Studio and the Basque Film Archive, and is part of the legacy of San Sebastián 2016 European Capital of Culture.

-In lyrical, non-linear portraits evoking the texture of memories, All Dirt Roads Taste of Salt viscerally and experientially explores the life of a Black woman in the American South - from youth to her older years.
+In lyrical, non-linear portraits evoking the texture of memories, All Dirt Roads Taste of Salt viscerally and experientially explores the life of a black woman in the South of the United States - from youth to her older years.

 A native of Tennessee, Raven Jackson is an award-winning filmmaker, poet, & photographer currently attending New York University's Graduate Film Program.
 In her work, gray areas of life are often explored.
 She is particularly interested in stories which add texture to the pivotal experience of coming-of-age and/or into one's sexuality - as well as the body's relationship to nature.